-In Colorado, offering money or other benefit to a witness or victim of a crime to influence their decisions is bribing a witness.
-Bribing a witness is a felony.
-The penalties for bribery of a witness or victim includes up to 6 years in prison and a fine of up to $500,000.
+In Colorado, offering money or other benefits to a witness or victim of a crime to influence their decisions is the felony crime of bribing a witness.
+The penalties for bribery of a witness or victim include up to 6 years in prison and a fine of up to $500,000.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. What is bribery?